Codecademy/docs/content/cpp/concepts/variables/variables.md

 ---
-Title: 'Variables'
+Title: "Variables"
-Description: 'A variable refers to a storage location in the computer’s memory that one can set aside to save, retrieve, and manipulate data.
-To create a variable, the type must be specified and a value must be assigned to it.'
+Description: "A variable refers to a storage location in the computer’s memory that one can set aside to save, retrieve, and manipulate data.
+To create a variable, the type must be specified and a value must be assigned to it."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Variables'
+  - "Variables"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **variable** refers to a storage location in the computer’s memory that one can set aside to save, retrieve, and manipulate data.